heikikiisler/libdigidocpp-tests/README.md

 or

-    ./gradlew validationTest --info -PresultsFile="resultsFileName" **Test reports**
+    ./gradlew validationTest --info -PresultsFile="resultsFileName"

+**Test reports**

 Test report path will be printed after executing tests,  `build/reports/tests/validationTest/index.html` by default.

 * To avoid reports overwriting you can add `-PcustomResultsDir` parameter for `androidTest` , `iosTest` or `validationTest` task.
 This creates HTML reports to timestamped subdirectory in `build/reports/tests` folder.

+To ignore certain files in tests, add lines to `dataFiles/ignored_files.txt` separated by comma: `file name,ignore message`